Lorem ipsum dolor sit amet consectetur. Consectetur velit aliquet massa amet commodo dapibus accumsan. Mi aliquam quam aliquam.

 Doctors can easily describe what happens to the body on a physical level, such as the severe chest pain, shortness of breath, sweating, nausea or dizziness that appear during a heart attack.
 However, they rarely examine the deeper biochemical processes influenced by our emotions—how stress, anger, guilt, fear, anxiety or other strong emotions can trigger chemical changes that affect the heart.
 Beyond these classic symptoms, there are often subtler warning signs in the days or weeks leading up to a heart attack.
 Some people may experience a persistent high temperature, heartburn-like discomfort, pain in the arm and shoulder or unusual sensations around the chest and lung area.
 Being aware of these early signs can be crucial in preventing a full-blown heart attack.

-A persistent or unexplained fever lasting several days or weeks may indicate underlying inflammation affecting the heart.
-Heartburn or indigestion-like discomfort can also occur, often mistaken for digestive issues.
 Pain or discomfort radiating to the arm and shoulder is another early indicator, as are pressure, tightness or unusual sensations around the chest, upper back or lung area.
-Feeling unusually tired, weak or short of breath during normal activities may also signal that the heart is not receiving enough oxygen.

 In the next part of this series, I will focus on recovery after a heart attack.
 I’ll share practical recommendations for rebuilding strength, managing diet, monitoring heart health and supporting emotional well-being.It will provide insights and strategies to help make the process smoother and more effective.